Mammograms have pros and cons for people in their 40s. Women can handle the nuance

 New guidelines

 In 2024, the panel returned to saying that all women between the ages of 40 and 74 should be screened with mammograms every other year.
-Rising breast cancer rates in younger women, and models showing the number of lives screening might save, especially among Black women, drove the push for earlier screening.
+Rising breast cancer rates in younger women, as well as models showing the number of lives that screening might save, especially among Black women, drove the push for earlier screening.

-An editorial accompanying the new study stressed the need for education about mammography and the value of shared decision-making between clinicians and patients.
+An editorial accompanying the new study stresses the need for education about mammography and the value of shared decision-making between clinicians and patients.

 Copyright 2024 NPR